 form, with the ability to capture the (non-

 let* form.
 This document extends

-and-let* form with the abilities to pattern-match
+and-let* form with the ability to pattern-match (or

 falsehood of the first value causes short-circuiting).

 It is well known that, in the context of the